List of Japanese Nobel laureates and nominees

-Since 1949, there have been 29 Japanese laureates of the Nobel Prize.
+Since 1949, there have been 32 Japanese laureates of the Nobel Prize.
 The Nobel Prize is a Sweden-based international monetary prize.
 The award was established by the 1895 will and estate of Swedish chemist and inventor Alfred Nobel.
 It was first awarded in Physics, Chemistry, Physiology or Medicine, Literature, and Peace in 1901.
 An associated prize, thus far, the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, also sometimes known as the Nobel Prize in Economics, has yet to be awarded to a Japanese national.

 The Nobel Prizes in the above specific sciences disciplines and the Prize in Economics, which is commonly identified with them, are widely regarded as the most prestigious award one can receive in those fields.
-Of Japanese winners, twelve have been physicists, eight chemists, three for literature, five for physiology or medicine, and one for efforts towards peace.
+Of Japanese winners, twelve have been physicists, nine chemists, three for literature, six for physiology or medicine, and two for efforts towards peace.

-In the 21st century, in the field of natural science, the number of Japanese winners of the Nobel Prize has been second behind the U.S.